irony1210/YogaPulse/README.md

 # YogaPulse

-This is a simple system for yoga centers to help people find yoga teachers and buy yoga classes easily.
-It helps teachers share their courses and students to browse and buy the classes they want.
-The system makes it easy for everyone to connect and manage yoga courses in one place.
+This is a web-based platform designed to connect students with yoga teachers and simplify course management for yoga centers.
+It supports three types of users — Students, Teachers, and Admins — each with specific roles and access.

+This system aims to make learning and teaching yoga more organized, accessible, and efficient for everyone involved.